 There are also case studies that show how savings can be made with simple ideas:

 ‘A market research company has installed timer switches to turn off its two watercoolers out-of-hours, saving £144 a year (paying back the investment in 35 days)’

 View the SME Guide to Energy Efficiency from the Department for Energy and Climate Change.

 Another useful guide is produced by the Department for the Environment, Food and Rural Affairs (DEFRA) and they have prepared a Small Business User Guide.

-This publication also takes a comprehensive look at the various areas where businesses might save energy by focussing on:
+This publication takes a look at the various areas where businesses might save energy by focusing on:

 - Electricity and gas use

 - Staff commuting

 The publication also suggests ways in which energy-saving schemes can be measured.
 It is important that energy savings can be measured to assess the effectiveness of the actions taken.
 The guide sets out ways in which impact can be measured and reported.

 View the Small Business User Guide published by DEFRA.
 This guide also suggests further websites that provide additional information and guidance.